decentraland/common-contracts/README.md

 Allows a contract to support meta transactions.

 What are meta transactions?

 They provide a way for users to enjoy "gasless" transactions by just signing the data of the transaction they want to execute and letting a relayer, which is the one that ends up paying the fees, to execute it.

-### NonceVerifiable
+### ContractNonceVerifiable, SignerNonceVerifiable, AssetNonceVerifiable

 Allows signatures to be invalidated on 3 different levels.
 Contract, Signer and Asset levels.

 The contract should be queried for the current nonces on each level and use those nonces to create a signature.

-When the signatures are recovered, they have to be verifies with these nonces.
+When the signatures are recovered, they have to be verified with these nonces.

 They can be updated in order to invalidate signatures that were created with previous values.

+They come separated in 3 different contracts for each level but you might choose if you want all or just a couple depending on your requirements.

 ## Development